seastan/lotr-lcg-set-generator/README.md

   - `exit_if_no_spreadsheet_changes`: stop processing if there are no spreadsheet changes (true or false)
   - `run_sanity_check_for_all_sets`: run sanity check for all sets (true or false)
   - `parallelism`: number of parallel processes to use (`default` means `cpu_count() - 1`, but not more than 4)
+  - `stable_data_user`: how to use the stable data: "none" (don't use stable data), "reader" (read the latest stable data when sanity check failed), "writer" (write the stable data when sanity check passed)
   - `set_ids`: list of set IDs to work on (you can use `all` and `all_scratch` aliases to select all non-scratch and all scratch sets sutomatically)
   - `ignore_set_ids`: list of set IDs to ignore
   - `set_ids_octgn_image_destination`: list of set IDs to copy to OCTGN image destination